AntonYoooo/Pa-4/README.md

 b.
 Filename: Mindy = [ “Name”, “Track”, “Electronics”, “Average >=55”]; where hometown is constant as Mindanao and gender Female

 #### 2.)
 Create a visualization that shows how the different features contributes to average grade.
-Does chosen track in college, gender, or hometown contributes to a higher average score?
+- This can take in the form of boxplot

 ## Updates
+0.2.
+Uploaded Code/Solution to the Problems
 0.1.
 Repository